Amooryjubran/store/README.md

 - Bootstrap
 - Styled Components
 - Context API
-- For contacting me I used Formspree
+- For the contact page, I used Formspree